Chilliwack: Late 20th century

-On January 1, 1980, the Township of Chilliwhack and the City of Chilliwack amalgamated to form a single municipality styled the District of Chilliwack, following the passage of referendae in both municipalities.
+On January 1, 1980, the Township of Chilliwhack and the City of Chilliwack were amalgamated to form a single municipality styled the District of Chilliwack, following the passage of referendae in both municipalities.
 On July 16, 1999, the District of Chilliwack, once again, was renamed the City of Chilliwack.
 To the present day, locals idiosyncratically use the same name to refer to the city as a whole, and to the old city centre.
 It is also the name of the greater metropolitan area encompassing adjacent sovereign indigenous nations, municipalities, and unincorporated areas.

 In 1997, following the end of the Cold War a few years earlier, CFB Chilliwack closed.
 Its training facilities were converted into the Canada Education Park, a campus for multiple institutions, including the Justice Institute of British Columbia, the Royal Canadian Mounted Police, the University of the Fraser Valley, and the Western Area Training Centre (WATC).
 Today it also houses supply depots for the 39 Canadian Brigade Group of the Canadian Army and the Royal Canadian Army Cadets.
 The old quartermaster warehouse became the Canadian Military Education Centre Museum.